 Nacogdoches County Hospital District Indigent Program Information

-Designated as the payor of last resort, Medical Assistance Program (MAP) is designed to provide covered medical services to low income residents who have no other public or private health care benefits and who meet all eligibility requirements of the program.
+Designated as the payor of last resort, Medical Assistance Program (MAP) is designed to provide covered medical services to low income residents and those who meet all eligibility requirements of the program.
 MAP offers assistance by utilizing medical services through local physicians, hospitals, and other facilities.

 Hours of Operations